-Source: Ravens to sign S Thomas, RB Ingram
+Ravens to sign S Earl Thomas, RB Mark Ingram

 Adam Schefter discusses Mark Ingram's intention to sign a three-year contract with the Ravens to become the lead back in Baltimore.

-Veteran running backs have often thrived under new Ravens offensive coordinator Greg Roman.
+Veteran running backs often have thrived under new Ravens offensive coordinator Greg Roman.
 Frank Gore and LeSean McCoy enjoyed some of their best seasons with Roman as the playcaller.

 Thomas has drawn comparisons to Reed throughout his career because of his great range.
 His ability to cover lots of ground should allow safety Tony Jefferson to play closer to the line of scrimmage.

-Despite his stellar résumé -- Thomas is a shoo-in for the Seahawks' Ring of Honor when his playing days are over -- his departure this offseason was considered a given following the tumultuous events from the past 15 months.
+Despite his stellar résumé -- Thomas is a shoo-in for the Seahawks Ring of Honor when his playing days are over -- his departure this offseason was considered a given following the tumultuous events of the past 15 months.

-After a Christmas Eve win over Dallas in 2017, Thomas tracked down Cowboys coach Jason Garrett and told him to "come get me" if he were to become available.
+After a Christmas Eve win at Dallas in 2017, Thomas tracked down Cowboys coach Jason Garrett and told him to "come get me" if he was to become available.
 Thomas then missed the 2018 offseason program and training camp in protest of his contract situation, twice making public pleas for the Seahawks to either extend him or trade him as he entered the final year of a four-year, $40 million deal.

 He returned from his holdout just before Seattle's season opener.
-After two interceptions in a Week 3 win over the Cowboys, Thomas told reporters that his absences in practice that week were tied to his displeasure over his contract, saying he needed to protect himself and that he'd be practicing if the Seahawks were invested in him like he was invested in himself.
+After two interceptions in a Week 3 win over the Cowboys, Thomas told reporters that his absences in practice that week were tied to his displeasure over his contract, saying he needed to protect himself and that he would have been practicing if the Seahawks were invested in him like he was invested in himself.

-As he was being taken off the field on a cart after breaking his leg in Week 4, television cameras showed Thomas extending his middle finger toward Seattle's sideline.
+As he was being taken off the field on a cart after breaking his leg in Week 4, television cameras showed Thomas extending his middle finger toward the Seattle sideline.
 It would be the last image of him in a Seahawks uniform.

-Ingram turns 30 in December, which can be a taboo number for a running back.
-But the two-time Pro Bowler, 2011 first-round draft pick and former Heisman trophy winner has played some of his best football over the past three seasons.
+Ingram will turn 30 in December, which can be a taboo number for a running back.
+But the two-time Pro Bowler, 2011 first-round draft pick and former Heisman Trophy winner has played some of his best football over the past three seasons.

-Plus, his mileage has been somewhat tempered by spending much of his eight-year career with the Saints in timeshares -- including his historic pairing with Alvin Kamara over the past two seasons.
+Plus, his mileage has been somewhat minimized by having spent much of his eight-year career with the Saints in time-shares -- including his historic pairing with Alvin Kamara over the past two seasons.

+Aye I gotta pay my rent... and my light bill.... and I got 6 girlfriends, I needa get dem situated.
+Lemme hold sum sir @MarkIngram22 💰 😂 love you bro congrats.
+You finna be cold as hell.— Alvin Kamara (@A_kamara6) March 13, 2019

 In 2017, they became the first duo to each surpass 1,500 yards from scrimmage in the same backfield, when Ingram ran for career highs of 1,124 yards and 12 touchdowns.
-Last season, Ingram became more of a No. 2 back after returning from a four-game suspension to start the season for violating the NFL's policy on performance-enhancing substances.
-He finished with 645 rushing yards, 170 receiving yards and six touchdowns in 12 games.
+Last season, Ingram became more of a No. 2 back after returning from a four-game suspension to start the season for violating the NFL's policy on performance-enhancing substances; he finished with 645 rushing yards, 170 receiving yards and 6 touchdowns in 12 games.

-Ingram also is well respected off the field, as he was the Saints' 2018 Walter Payton Man of the Year nominee.
+Ingram also is respected off the field, as he was the Saints' 2018 Walter Payton Man of the Year nominee.

 Due to the Saints' crowded backfield as well as a series of nagging injuries, Ingram's career got off to a slow start in New Orleans.
-But it really started to take off when he became the lead back in 2014 and was able to show off his versatility as both a runner and pass catcher.
+But it really started to take off when he became the lead back in 2014 and was able to show off his versatility as both a runner and pass-catcher.

-Ingram broke Deuce McAllister's franchise record with his 50th rushing touchdown late last season, and his 6,007 career rushing yards are less than 100 yards shy of another franchise record.
+Ingram broke Deuce McAllister's franchise record for the Saints with his 50th rushing touchdown late last season, and his 6,007 career rushing yards are fewer than 100 yards shy of another franchise record.
 He also has 1,598 career receiving yards and five TD catches.

 ESPN's Jamison Hensley, Brady Henderson and Mike Triplett contributed to this report.